jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added Wasm and Polars feature flags for compatibility.
 - Performance increases.
-- Added formatting support for worksheet tables.
 - Added [Tutorial] and [Cookbook] sections to the docs.rs documentation.

 See the full [Release Notes and Changelog].